apache/airflow/docs/apache-airflow/tutorial_taskflow_api.rst

 In the code example below, a :class:`~airflow.providers.http.operators.http.SimpleHttpOperator` result is captured via :doc:`XComs </concepts/xcoms>`.
-This XCom result, which is the task output, is then passed to a TaskFlow function to parse the response as JSON.
+This XCom result, which is the task output, is then passed to a TaskFlow function which parses the response as JSON.

 .. code-block:: python